Halloween: PJ Masks Family Costumes

 The excitement crept through me instantly...
 I could put together that costume in less than 20 minutes from scraps and items in my own closet, plus I just happened to have a wig in my costume stash that would do the part perfectly!
 I pulled out a piece of 12"x12" bright yellow felt (leftovers from my Quiet Book for Apple project!) and traced a large circle.
 Using a slightly smaller circle and off-centering it slightly, I traced a second circle and then cut it out.
 I used fabric tape to adhere it to the black top I used.
 For the mask, I grabbed an old pair of black boxers and cut off the leg.
 It was already the perfect circumference to go over my head so I didn't have to do any extra sewing.
 Cut out eye holes and it was good to go!
 I couldn't believe how well it all came together.

-Slightly disappointed I couldn't throw together a good Romeo costume for my husband as that would have really completed it all.
+Slightly disappointed I couldn't throw together a good Romeo or Catboy costume for my husband as that would have really completed it all.

 We went out as a family in our neighborhood in the late afternoon to trick or treat down the main avenue where all the merchants hand out candy.
 Special thanks to Sparkfly Photography for their annual photo booth and taking the shot of us all above!